orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Hence the difference between add/sub and a normal boolean.
 Is context.
 What add/sub is applied to; i.e. what effects it has.
 - "Measure of how hard something is to do in parallel (or in some other structure generally)" - differentiability of [[Project - Indexing existing Abstract Models (2024-2025?)]]

-- [ ] Applying a function on a Ray (vertex/initial/terminal) ; then go inside, insde can again be a vertex/initial/terminal on each vertex, apply on those.

 // TODO: Compiles to a sequence of traversal checks?, and setting ops?, and arbitrary many of them make up a program.

 ##### "Superpose in more detail"